vergissberlin/railwayapp-typo3/README.md

 4. Setup your TYPO3 instance and create a admin user.
 5. Enjoy your TYPO3 instance.

+## 🪲 Bug Reporting

+If you find a bug in TYPO3 template for reailway, you can [submit an issue](https://github.com/vergissberlin/railwayapp-typo3/issues/new) to the GitHub Repository.
+Even better you can submit a Pull Request with a fix.

 ## 🐳  Local Development

 ```bash